-- a) the settlement area of Portreath, where it represents infill, rounding-off and/or brownfield site (previously developed land) development.
-Development proposals should be small scale in nature and with a density appropriate to the site's setting and context.
-Proposals will need to be considered in the context of the holistic village setting, landscape setting of the settlement and street scape and brought forward as a single co-ordinated proposal on any individual or cumulative site ; or - b) the settlement areas of Bridge and Porthtowan (North Chapel Hill) within the designated neighbourhood plan area, where it represents infill or rounding-off development of no more than three residential units on any individual or cumulative site; or - c) within or physically adjacent to the settlement of Portreath where it would represent a small scale Rural Exception Site that complies with the landscape and village character requirements of this neighbourhood plan on any individual or cumulative site;
+- a) the defined settlement area for Portreath, where it represents infill, rounding-off and/or brownfield site (previously developed land) development.
+Development density must be appropriate to the site's setting and context and must be considered in the context of holistic village setting and street scape and brought forward as a single co-ordinated proposal of no more than four residential units on any individual or cumulative site \; or - b) the defined settlement areas for Bridge and Porthtowan (North Chapel Hill) where it represents infill or rounding-off development of no more than three residential units on any individual or cumulative site\; or - c) within or physically adjacent to the settlement of Portreath where it would represent a small scale Rural Exception Site of no more than ten residential units, on any individual or cumulative site\; or - d) Outside of the settlement areas or small scale rural exception sites as supported in Policy 1 c) of the NDP, new housing development will not be supported unless it is in accordance with LP:SP policy 7.

-Outside of the settlement areas or small scale rural exception sites as supported in Policy 1 c) of the NDP, new housing development will not be supported unless it is in accordance with LP:SP policy 7. the term cumulative in the context of this policy relates to proposals for all new housing developments that adjoin sites which are/have been either:
+\ the term cumulative in the context of this policy relates to proposals for all new housing developments that adjoin sites which are/have been either:

-- a. subject to the determination of a current planning application;
+a. subject to the determination of a current planning application;

-- b. to an extant planning approval; or,

-- c. developed within the NDP period.
+- b. to an extant planning approval; or, - c. developed within the NDP period.